YazhouTUD/single_shot_AL/README.md

 ## Installing

-Download MVAL (https://github.com/YazhouTUD/MVAL) and add it to the path of Matlab.
+Download MVAL (https://github.com/YazhouTUD/MVAL) and add it to the search path of Matlab.

 ## Usage